codeselfstudy/codeselfstudy/README.md

 See the `docker-compose.*.yml` files for an overview of the services that are running.

 -   Gatsby + markdown files for pages
--   Express.js for the API ("MERN Stack")
+-   Flask for the puzzle API
--   Redis for session storage in Express.js
+-   Redis for caching (might be removed)
 -   MongoDB for persistent storage
 -   Docker for easy development and deployment
 -   Web scraping tools in Elixir